A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

 ---
 layout: post
-title: "How to use the command line"
+title: "How to be a command line wizard"
 author: "Chris Reuter"
 ---

 What is the Command Line?
-Well it's the thing you see hackers typing into in the movies.
-You know with all the black and green text.
-Think of the command line as a more powerful remote for your computer.
+Well it's the thing you see hackers typing into in the [`movies`](https://www.youtube.com/watch?v=dFUlAQZB9Ng).
+You know with all the [`black and green text`](http://hackertyper.com/).
+Think of the command line as a control panel for your computer.

 # For Macs